Chás Leão

-Matte Leão (English: "Lion Mate") is a Brazilian infusion and tea brand, now owned by The Coca-Cola Company.
+Chás Leão (English: "Lion Teas") is a Brazilian infusion and tea brand, currently owned by The Coca-Cola Company.
 The spelling Matte is archaic, but preserved in the trademark; the currently correct Portuguese spelling for the herb and the derived beverage is mate.
 Matte Leão offers a range of over 100 types of infusions.

 History

-The Guarani natives were the first to use leaves and stems of Ilex paraguariensis, or yerba mate, which was native to southern Brazil.
+The Guarani people were the first to use leaves and stems of Ilex paraguariensis, or yerba mate, which was native to southern Brazil.
 After the 17th century, the herb began to be popularly marketed.
-On May 8, 1901, in Paraná, along with natural herbal, Agostinho Ermelino de Leão Júnior founded St. Augustine Factory, starting a new chapter in the history of processing mate.
-At first, Leo Junior was exported in the form of mate to Argentina, Uruguay and Chile.
-When Leo Junior died in 1908, his wife, Maria Clara took over the business.
+On May 8, 1901, in Paraná, along with natural herbal, Agostinho Ermelino de Leão Júnior founded St. Augustine Factory.
+At first, Leão Júnior was exported in the form of mate to Argentina, Uruguay and Chile.
+When Leão Júnior died in 1908, his wife, Maria Clara took over the business.
 A fire destroyed the factory in 1912 and the company moved to Curitiba.
-After a recovery period, the company's exports reached up to 5000 tons per year in the early 1920s.
+After a recovery period, the company's exports reached up to 5,000 tons per year in the early 1920s.

 In 1926, when the Leão concluded the construction of facilities with a railway extension, a path to an enormous business growth resulted in the dispose of its own production to the port of Paranaguá, which was exported to Montevideo and Buenos Aires.
 Another fire in 1930 burned the new plant, which had its own generation of electricity, rail terminal and a standalone village-house for workers.
 Being innovative also in image processing, during 1930s Leo Junior & Co. prepares the first film to promote their products pushing them into the market.
 During these first three decades, the company diversified its business lines, venturing into the sectors of timber, coffee, wheat milling, livestock, mining, waterways, safe, and air transportation along with the creation of Aerolloyd Iguassu.

 At the end of this decade, in 1938, the company realized the habit of people to add an iced infusion to drink, to consume it toasted, launched in the Brazilian infusion Matte Leão toast.
-Its introduction was as innovative as the product: at night, a lighted boat ran the beaches of Rio de Janeiro Botafogo in announcing the product with the slogan "Já vem queimado use e abuse."("Already burned, use and abuse.")
-From this time the company realizes its true vocation, focusing the business to mate only.
-In 1950, in the scorching heat of the beaches of Rio de Janeiro, the most popular drink was home-made iced infusion, sold by street vendors in drums on the beach.
-Noting this trend, the brand has launched the Matte Leão iced infusion, the first mate ready to drink.
+Its introduction was as innovative as the product: at night, a lighted boat ran the beaches of Rio de Janeiro Botafogo in announcing the product with the slogan Já vem queimado use e abuse 'Already burned, use and abuse'.
+The company then focused its business to mate only.
+In 1950, in the scorching heat of the beaches of Rio de Janeiro, the most popular drink was a home-made iced infusion, sold by street vendors in drums on the beach.
+Noting this trend, the brand launched the Matte Leão iced infusion, the first ready-to-drink mate.

 A bottle of Matte Leão sold as an iced tea.